 If you choose to repay your loan after retirement, the monthly pension benefits paid after you repay the loan will not be reduced by the actuarial equivalent of the loan.
 Monthly pension benefits paid prior to the repayment of the loan will not be adjusted.

-If you have activated your MyNYCERS account and registered your PIN, the Loan Information page can help you estimate the monthly payments for a loan you want to take out.
-(Activate your account here.)
+If you have registered your MyNYCERS account, the Loan Information page can help you estimate the monthly payments for a loan you want to take out (register or log in here).

 Where can I get more information on the website about loans?